KeremDUZENLI/web-books/books/VR/[template]/template.md

 # **TEMPLATE**

-**Role:** You are an expert technical writer and mathematician specializing in computer graphics and mathematics.
+**Role:** You are an expert technical writer and VR systems engineer specializing in Human-Computer Interaction (HCI), spatial computing, and immersive design.

 **Task:** Generate resources for **Chapter [INSERT NUMBER]: [INSERT TITLE]**.